Museum Ludwig, Cologne (Koeln), Germany

 A digital Zoom visit with your private art historian, our plan B in Covid 19 / Corona times.
 I will show you my image bank of paintings inside.
 And give you a high quality tour.
 In Corona times I have my digital files ready for you: HUGE list of museums for digital visits via my photo files + Zoom.

-In better times, after Corona re-opening: 1.
-Expensive option: You can hire me and I will fly or train in to be your own outstanding private “Professore”.
+In better times, after Corona re-opening: You can hire me and I will fly or train in to be your own outstanding private “Professore”.
 At your cost, I will fly in especially for you and I will guide you after spending a hotel night.
 And then a very memorable museum visit or two.
+Please book a time slot ticket for yourself and for the guide.
+New: Private Audio system available.

 The Ludwig Museum was donated in 1976 by Peter and Irene Ludwig who gave the city of Cologne a fine collection of 350 works.
 The city council decided to combine this fine gift with an earlier one, that of Josef Haubrich, initially housed in the Wallraf-Richartz Museum, and to present both in a new modern building.